pcaston/OpenPeerPower.github.io/source/_docs/installation/freenas.markdown

 Enter the Open Peer Power jail.
 If you don't know which name you have given the jail, you can use the `iocage list` command to check.

 {% highlight bash %}
-# If the jail is called 'HomeAssistant'
+# If the jail is called 'OpenPeerPower'
-iocage exec HomeAssistant
+iocage exec OpenPeerPower
 {% endhighlight %}

 Install the suggested packages: